KostadinDev/deep-gestures/README.md

 # Gesture Recognition Pipeline

+Complete pipeline to create an application that can recognize custom gestures made on an Arduino Nano BLE Sense.

+The pipeline includes data collection on an Arduino, data processing, neural network training, model conversion, model deployment on Arduino, and sending the gesure prediction to a server.

 ## Collect Data

 In order to collect data, we used a basic triggering system in order to tell the arduino when to